Karikari1234/ai-health-wellbeing-app/README.md

 ## User Experience Improvements

+- Floating action button (FAB) for easily adding weight entries from anywhere in the app
 - Responsive mobile-friendly design for authentication forms
 - Auto-scrolling to entry form when adding new weights
 - Intelligent date handling preventing duplicate entries